 where $const_1$ is a constant that depends on the initial condition described above.
-The mechanical energy $H$ of the system (\ref{eq:inth-2}) can be evaluated via Eq. (\ref{eq:inth-5}) too.
+The Einstein summation convention is being employed here and in the rest of this section.
 If $q_i=0,p_i=0$, then $const_1=0$.
-The Einstein summation convention has been used this section.
-Thus an attempt has been made to find $\left.\hat{H} \right|_\gamma$ through line integral along the phase curve $\gamma$ of the dissipative system
+The Hamiltonian $\hat{H}$ of the conservative mechanical system (\ref{eq:inth-3}) is mechanical energy and can be written as: